operasoftware/devopera/articles/_posts/2007-10-17-blob-sallad-canvas-tag-and-javascript.md

 This loop solves the system of equations but in an iterative manner, often called relaxation.
 The exact number of iterations in the loop is a matter of tweaking.
 The more iterations, the stiffer an object built this way tends to be.
 Blobs are not that stiff, so I typically loop over the constraints three to four times.
 You might wonder why this works, and it took me some time to realize why.
 It has something to do with the degree of freedom the point masses have when choosing new positions — the solver can typically place them in a position where they don’t get in the way of each other (or stated in another way, where it is unlikely that satisfying one constraint will violate another.)

 If you, however, try to place the object in a small compartment that can’t contain it you will notice strange effects.
 Also, if you build large objects such as blobs containing say 40 or more point masses they may start moving around in an unpredictable manner.
-Consider our example blob A below — when solving the first constraint it will push around its’ point masses which will make the second constraint move a bit and so on.
+Consider our example blob A below — when solving the first constraint it will push around its point masses which will make the second constraint move a bit and so on.
 This creates a “wave” starting from the first constraint and going through all the constraints back to the first.
 As the complexity of your models increase the likelihood of one constraint violating another increase, thus creating this “wave” of going through the model.
 A simple trick to get around this can be to solve all constraints in a spacial random order, as shown in blob B in Figure 1.
 This is not exactly fool proof but it can work.

 <figure id="figure-1">
 	<img src="/articles/blob-sallad-canvas-tag-and-javascript/image-5.png" alt="Solving vector constraints in a random order">